shubham10divakar/Deep-Analysation-of-Airbnb-Data/README.md

 ## Results of the analysis

-Results and discussion were published on Medium: [Dive Into Boston and Seattle Airbnb Data](https://medium.com/@shubham.divakar/udacity-introduction-to-data-science-project-ebf627b11b70)
+Results and discussion were published on Medium: [Dive Into Boston and Seattle Airbnb Data from my blog](https://medium.com/@shubham.divakar/udacity-introduction-to-data-science-project-ebf627b11b70)

 In this project, I dived into the most recent Airbnb Boston and Seattle dataset and found many interesting phenomenom:
 - We gathered the Boston and Seattle Airbnb data, and compare the two dataset.